LSI Logic: 1981–2004

 In November 2000, LSI Logic acquired Syntax Systems, and in August 2001 the groups merged to become LSI Logic Storage Systems, and later Engenio Information Technologies.

 In March 2001 LSI Logic acquired C-Cube Microsystems, a video compression semiconductor company, for $878 million in stock.

 In September 2001 LSI Logic acquired the RAID adapter division from American Megatrends in a $221 million cash transaction.
 Included in this deal, LSI received AMI's MegaRAID software intellectual property, host bus adapter products and 200 RAID employees.

 In January 2002 LSI Logic and Storage Technology Corporation (StorageTek) entered an alliance making StorageTek the distributor of their co-branded storage products.

 In August 2002 LSI Logic acquired Mylex from IBM, to expand its storage technologies.

 In November 2003, LSI Logic sold its Tsukuba, Japan wafer fabrication facility to ROHM Company, Ltd. for $23.5 million.

 The Engenio division of LSI Logic filed for its own IPO in 2004, but withdrew citing adverse market conditions after the burst of the dot-com bubble.

 2005 to 2014

 In May 2005, Abhi Talwalkar joined LSI Logic as president and CEO, and was also appointed to the board of directors.
 Talwalkar was an executive at Intel Corporation before joining LSI.
-Wilfred Corrigan served as Chief Executive Officer and Chairman of the Board from 1981 to June 2005 and Chairman from June 2005 until May 2006.
+Wilfred Corrigan was Chief Executive Officer and Chairman from 1981 to June 2005 and Chairman from June 2005 until May 2006.